mwdle/IDC/README.md

 ### Pinout Info:
 * errorLED is the pin of your onboard red LED.
 This program uses pin D0 (16) on the ESP8266 NodeMCU.
 * The display pins: SCL and SDA, default to pins D1 and D2, respectively, on the ESP8266.
 However, these defaults can be overriden by adding the following to the setup(): Wire.begin(sda, scl);

+### Websocket Type:
+* The following line must be uncommented in the WebSockets.h file of the ArduinoWebSockets library before building and uploading the project to your ESP8266:
+  * #define WEBSOCKETS_NETWORK_TYPE NETWORK_ESP8266_ASYNC

+* ALTERNATIVELY - Add the following line to the loop() function in main.cpp (performance will be slower than using the ASYNC websocket network type):
+  * ws.loop();

 ### License
 * This project is licensed under the GPL 3.0 license.
 However, please note that the images included in this repository are not covered by this license.
 For more information, see the `IMAGES_LICENSE.txt` file.